 How to Apply

 All applicants must be registered in the BCAC Online Grant Application System.
-It is highly recommended to read the entire How to Apply Online before starting this process.
+It is recommended you read the entire How to Apply Online before starting this process.

-Registration requests, once completed in the online system, can take up to 4 business days to be approved by BCAC staff.
+Registration requests, once completed in the online system, can take up to four business days to be approved by BCAC staff.

-Once an applicant has an organization profile in the system, then an online application form needs to be filled in and submitted.
+Once an applicant has a profile in the system, then an online application form needs to be filled in and submitted.

-All applicants, especially those who are new to the program, are urged to discuss their request with the program officer.
+All applicants, especially those who are new to the program, are urged to discuss their request with program officers.

-Program guidelines are revised annually.
+Program guidelines are revised annually